 I am American (sorry) so I am suspicious and probably packing a gun.
-Any initial meetings will be in public.
-(Not your place because meeting in public is "too much like a date."
-Not a hotel because smoking weed makes you want "hardcore fun."
-Not your car because you have one and I don't.)
-PUBLIC.
+Any initial meetings will be in public, probably a bar.

 I'm one of those sex-positive feminists.
 Doesn't mean I want to get sex positive with everyone, just that I should be able to choose freely.

 Have been told I have nympho goofball energy (by someone who likes fucking me).
 I am intense and sexually aggressive (as said by someone else who likes fucking me), which means scratching and biting, among some other fun things.

 I'm simple but people think I'm deep.
 I love to cook.
 I loved my dogs (RIP) and I continue to love my cat.
 I think picky eaters are boring people.

 I'm blunt, but I endeavor to be not evil.

 I do not care about sports.
 At all.
 No fantasy sports, no "real" sports.
 No sports.
 I don't care about baseball, football, hockey, curling, basketball, softball, soccer, jai alai, biathlon.
 None of them.
 I'm glad you're a fan and you find enjoyment watching your teams do their things, but it's a huge topic about which I'm content to be ignorant.

 People for good conversation about tv, movies, a bit of politics, some food, and anything else that mutually interests us.
 Conversation will probably be fueled by alcohol and/or weed, and could then culminate in good sex.*